Gabriel-Nct/holbertonschool-higher_level_programming/README.md

 This project encompasses several sub-projects as part of the higher-level programming curriculum at Holberton School.
 These sub-projects cover essential concepts in Python programming and modern software development practices.
 You will work on everything from conditionals and loops to creating and manipulating classes and objects, as well as handling serialization and input/output.

+## Learning Objectives 🎯

+By working through these projects, you will:

+-   Gain a solid foundation in Python programming, including syntax, data structures, and advanced concepts. 🐍
+-   Understand how to manage and import Python modules effectively. 📦
+-   Learn how to manipulate data using lists, tuples, dictionaries, and sets. 📊
+-   Develop skills in Object-Oriented Programming (OOP), including creating classes and using inheritance. 🏛️
+-   Master the concepts of abstract classes and interfaces to design clean and maintainable code. 🎭
+-   Gain proficiency in handling input and output, and working with serialization formats like JSON. 🖥️💾

 ## Sub-projects

 ### 1. Python - Hello World 👋🐍